usnistgov/NetSimulyzer/README.md

 Currently, these keys cannot be configured.

 # Building From Source

+## Linux Packages
+If you are not building for Linux, then skip to [Cloning](#cloning).

+Make sure cmake and Qt are available on your system.
+The following are the suggested packages for those requirements:

+Ubuntu: `cmake pkg-config qt5-default libqt5charts5-dev`

+Arch: `cmake pkgconf qt5-base qt5-charts`

 ## Cloning
 Clone the repository _recursively_ to collect the dependencies as well as the source